jupyterlite/jupyterlite/docs/howto/configure/workspaces.md

 ## Customizing Workspace Storage

 By default, all of a user's workspaces on the same domain will be available to all JupyterLite instances hosted there.
-To create separate content stores, change the `jupyter-lite.json#jupyter-config-data/workspacesStorageName` from the default of `JupyterLite Storage`.
+To create separate workspace stores, change the `jupyter-lite.json#jupyter-config-data/workspacesStorageName` from the default of `JupyterLite Storage - <baseUrl>`.

 By default, the best available, persistent storage driver will be used.
 One may force a particular set of drivers to try with